 Retailing for $1,300, the set includes a new aluminum subframe, fiberglass tail section, and padded race seat.
-While the kit includes flat tracker bodywork, it doesn’t come with the tall dual shocks needed to lift the Scout’s rear end.
+While the kit includes bodywork, it doesn’t come with the tall dual shocks needed to lift the Scout’s rear end.
 To suit the build, RSD recommends 13-inch Progressive 970 shocks, which require modification of the lower section of the frame.

 RSD also supplies a shock relocation bracket to achieve the Hooligan geometry.
 A new mount helps users relocate the rectifier after the tail swap while a beefy belt tensioner keeps the Scout race-ready.
 Two race plates at the rear lend to the flat track aesthetic but the front race plate probably shouldn’t be fitted unless the customer has an aftermarket headlight.

 Aside from the standard Tracker Kit, RSD also produces a handlebar riser kit, new gauge brackets, fork braces, mid-mount foot controls, and upgraded belt guard.
 Serious racers can also pickup race-replica 19-inch wheels, race air filters, and longer shocks at the RSD shop.
 Yes, some Indian fans are taking the FTR 1200 to the dirt oval, but you can always wrung what you brung, especially if it’s a Scout.